Stratified Lie systems: Theory and applications: On the definition of stratified Lie systems

-Let us introduce our foliated Lie system notion and illustrate its usefulness with several examples of physical and mathematical interest.
-Our definition adds a technical condition not assumed in the original definition of foliated Lie system in \cite{CGM00}.
-As shown next, our extra condition is very mild, which allows us to study relevant problems while simplifying significantly the proofs of our work.
+Let us introduce our stratified Lie system notion and illustrate its usefulness with several examples of physical and mathematical interest.
+Our terminology slightly differs from the one in the previous literature, where stratified Lie systems are known as foliated Lie systems \cite{CGM00,LZ21} because of the reasons already given in the previous sections.